bpephold/bpephold/README.md

 - **Contract Expansion:** Leveraging industry relationships to win new programs and pursue prime contractor opportunities
 - **Infrastructure Investment:** Strategic investments in talent, security clearances, cybersecurity, and regulatory compliance

-### Why Elephant Panda?

-The name Elephant Panda reflects our commitment to building enduring relationships.
-Both animals represent strength, wisdom, and a long-term perspective—values that guide how we work with our portfolio companies.
-We seek to build lasting partnerships with our portfolio companies, their employees, customers, and the communities they serve.

 ---

 ## Website